kamalpatell/kamalpatell.github.io/_pages/about.md

 `About me`

 Hello and welcome!
 I'm an industrial/mechanical engineer, interested in applying data-driven solution and analytics to improve system processes.
-I have a strong appetite for learning new skills and technology and harness the power of technology to positively impact society.
-I'm currently immersed in learning and building scalable AI models and data engineering.
+I have a strong appetite for learning new skills and harness the power of technology to positively impact society.
+I'm currently immersed in learning to build AI models and data engineering.

 `Education`